Regional Growth Strategy

 About the SLRD Regional Growth Strategy

 The Squamish-Lillooet Regional District Regional Growth Strategy Bylaw No. 1062, 2008 (RGS) was adopted by the SLRD Board in June 2010.
 The purpose of a regional growth strategy under the Local Government Act is to "promote human settlement that is socially, economically, and environmentally healthy and that makes efficient use of public facilities and services, land and other resources."
-Most of BC’s high growth regions – comprising 83 percent of the population – are using regional growth strategies to manage population change and guide decision-making and collaboration.
+Most of BC’s high-growth regions – comprising 83 percent of the population – are using regional growth strategies to manage population change and guide decision-making and collaboration.

 Regional Growth Strategy Bylaw